 Over the past decade, Medicare Advantage (MA) has nearly doubled in popularity.
-Also known as Medicare Part C, the program now has over 22 million enrollees, with most beneficiaries having 28 Medicare Advantage plans to choose from.
+Also known as Medicare Part C, the program now has over one-third of all Medicare enrollees, with most beneficiaries having 28 Medicare Advantage plans to choose from.
 This page explains Medicare Advantage plans in Hawaii, how the program works, and how to compare your options.

 Medicare Advantage plans must provide the same level of coverage as you'd get with Original Medicare.
 This includes:

 - Medicare Part A covers inpatient services such as you'd receive in a hospital or skilled nursing facility (SNF)

 - Medicare Part B covers outpatient services, including doctor visits, lab work, outpatient procedures performed in a hospital, durable medical equipment (DME), and more

 Original Medicare does not include prescription drug coverage.
 For that, you need a Medicare Part D plan.

 One reason Medicare Advantage keeps growing in popularity is that most plans offer additional benefits.
 These vary from plan to plan, but the most common are:

 - Prescription drug coverage

 Please note that, even if you join a Medicare Advantage plan in Hawaii, you'll still have to pay the Medicare Part B premium.

 Hawaii Medicare Advantage plans with prescription drug coverage